What do you want to do ?

 VCAT’s fees are set by the Victorian Government.

-We charge fees at VCAT in three categories:
+We charge fees in 3 categories:

 People and businesses who pay the standard rate include:

-If your company wants to apply as a standard fee payer, you need to provide a statutory declaration with your application that proves your turnover is less than $200,000.
+If your company wants to apply as a standard fee payer, you need to provide a statutory declaration with your application that proves your turnover is less than $300,000.

-For example, if you apply in April 2021, use the turnover from the 2019/2020 financial year.
+For example, if you apply in April 2025, use the turnover from the 2023/2024 financial year.

 Schools and government organisations are part of this fee category.

-Your fee payer type may change if:
+Your fee category might change if:

 Tell us in writing about these changes.
 Make sure you include a copy of any relevant documents to prove this.